 Introduction to the Concepts of Slavoj Žižek

 The theoretical foundation of the remainder of this dissertation is Slavoj Žižek’s philosophy and it is necessary to introduce the most relevant concepts.
 The ordering and presentation of these concepts is heavily indebted to Kelsey Wood’s Reader’s Guide (2012); Žižek offers no comparable resource with which to simplify his work.
 Moreover, the reader should be aware that what follows are contestable interpretations of sometimes highly ambiguous concepts.
 Wood (2012: 13) argues that to understand any one of Žižek’s concepts one must also understand all the others in their dialectical relation to it – this is simply not possible here.
-Simplification and a certain ambiguity are necessary to keep this text readable to the uninitiated, within a tolerable length and within the limited competency of this student.
-The handauthor has striven to provide an analysis that is both fashioned for the critical task at hand and also faithful to Žižek’s intended meanings and general emancipatory project; the former is, however, privileged over the latter as concepts are interpreted to meet the imperatives of this project.
+Simplification and a certain ambiguity are necessary to keep this text readable to the uninitiated, within a tolerable length and within the competency of this student.
+This analysis strives to balance the critical task at hand with Žižek’s intended meanings and general emancipatory project; the former is, however, privileged over the latter as concepts are interpreted to meet the imperatives of this project.
 As Wood (2012: 2) summarizes Žižek’s position: “Hegelian in philosophy, Lacanian in psychoanalysis, Christian-materialist in religion, and communist in politics."

 To begin with, there are three distinct but interrelated levels to Lacanian ontology: the Symbolic (i.e. the realm of communication and the social construction of reality, pure difference between opposites); the Imaginary (i.e. the realm of the unconscious and ideological fantasy, any notion of harmony between opposites), and most difficult, the Real: what really drives the subject (i.e. jouissance, objet petit a as the supplement to subjectivity) and, more importantly here, the universal of antagonism, that is, the class and gender fissures that cut through all societies and produce a plurality of perspectives.
 In society, the Real is the insurmountable antagonism between subject positions; it is the split between two objectivities that allows for no neutral ground.